 (a) In accordance with the Panola joint venture agreement, earnings began to accrue on February 1, 2016.
-As a result, activity related to Panola is included in the tables above.
+As a result, activity related to Panola is included in the tables above as of and for the three and six months ended June 30, 2016.

-7. Fair Value Measurement
+8. Fair Value Measurement